condor2/Opencart_30xx/README.md

 - Admin Country filter code from 4.0.0.0_b.
 - Admin Zone filter code from 4.0.0.0_b.
 - Address fields on Registration page like 2.3.0.2
+- Default editor can be changed from store settings.

 ## Note
 This version is not supported by Opencart.
 You need to have PHP 7.4 to use this version.